confetti-framework/docs/lifecycle.md

 Next, the incoming request is sent to either the HTTP kernel or the console kernel, depending on the type of request that is entering the application.
 These two kernels serve as the central location that all requests flow through.
 For now, let's just focus on the HTTP kernel, which is located in `foundation/http/kernel.go`.

 The HTTP kernel constructs the `http.Kernel` struct, which defines a slice of `middlewares` that will be run before [route middlewares](/docs/{{version}}/middleware#assigning-middleware-to-routes).
-These middlewares ~~configure error handling, configure logging~~, your custom-made middlewares and perform other tasks that need to be done before the request is actually handled.
+These middlewares ~~configure error handling, throttle~~, your custom-made middlewares and perform other tasks that need to be done before the request is actually handled.

 The HTTP kernel defines a list of HTTP [middleware](/docs/{{version}}/middleware) that all requests must pass through before being handled by the application.
 Feel free to add your own middleware.